How do I refinance and what documentation do I need?

 How do I qualify for a home refinance?

 Depending on your refinance goals, there are many factors that go into qualifying for a home refinance.
 The most important factors being your income, the amount of debt you owe, credit standing, your home’s current value and how much you are trying to finance.
-Only a licensed loan officer can tell you which programs you qualify for.
+A licensed loan officer can tell you which programs you qualify for.

 Is an appraisal required to refinance my home?

 Although most home financing programs do require an appraisal, there are currently home loan programs available that may not require one.
 Choosing the right program for you depends on your individual refinance goals and various qualifying factors.
-Only a licensed loan officer can help you determine which programs do not require a home appraisal and best fit your needs.
+A licensed loan officer can help you determine which programs do not require a home appraisal and best fit your needs.

 How much home equity do I need to refinance my mortgage?